c0xa/ft_printf/README.md

 # About
 # ft_printf
 Project from school 42
+# Supported types and flags
-It manages the following conversions:cspdiuxX%•
+- [x] It manages the following conversions:cspdiuxX%•
-It manages any combination of the following flags: ’-0.*’ and minimum fieldwidth with all conversions
+- [x] It manages any combination of the following flags: ’-0.*’ and minimum fieldwidth with all conversions